HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-2 Interference and Grounding.md

 In non-amateur receivers (like TVs, radios, or cell phones), fundamental overload can happen when a nearby amateur transmitter is so strong that it overloads the receiver's front-end circuitry.
 This can cause interference even if the amateur signal isn't on a frequency close to what the device is trying to receive.

 > **Key Information:**
-> - A broadcast AM or FM radio can receive an amateur radio transmission unintentionally because *the receiver is unable to reject strong signals outside the AM or FM band*. {{< link id="T7B02" >}}
+> - A broadcast AM or FM radio can receive an amateur radio transmission unintentionally because the receiver is unable to reject strong signals outside the AM or FM band. {{< link id="T7B02" >}}
-> - To reduce interference by an amateur station to a non-amateur over-the-air radio receiver, *block the amateur signal with a filter at the antenna input of the affected receiver*. {{< link id="T7B05" >}}
+> - To reduce interference by an amateur station to a non-amateur over-the-air radio receiver, block the amateur signal with a filter at the antenna input of the affected receiver. {{< link id="T7B05" >}}

 To address fundamental overload: